System Design Space

 Application-level ordering

-When: Needed when business invariants cannot safely depend on wall-clock time alone.
+When: Engaged when business invariants must not depend on wall-clock time even if NTP behaves perfectly.

 Related material